Codigami/CFAlertViewController/README.md

 1. Add `pod 'CFAlertViewController'` to your Podfile.
 2. Install the pod(s) by running `pod install` in terminal (in folder where `Podfile` file is located).
-3. Include CFAlertViewController wherever you need it with `#import "CFAlertViewController.h"`.

 #### Install using Source file
-1. Open the downloaded project in Xcode, then drag and drop folder named **CFAlertViewController** onto your project (use the "Product Navigator view").
+Open the downloaded project in Xcode, then drag and drop folder named **CFAlertViewController** onto your project (use the "Product Navigator view").
 Make sure to select Copy items when asked if you extracted the code archive outside of your project.
-2. Include CFAlertViewController wherever you need it with `#import "CFAlertViewController.h"`.

 ## Usage :
 <p>